brunovilar/WhoAmI-FirefoxOS/README.md

     	general.specification = Especificaciones

 ###Step 2
 	- Find the file locales.ini, inside the locales folder.
 	- Edit the file and include an import rule, like the following @import url(your language ISO-639-1 code here.properties)

+###Step 3

+If you made to here, Thank you very much!
+If you know how to use github, please send us a pull request.
+If not, you can email us your translation and we'll add it to the app.

 ##License